SpineModel/spinemodel.github.io/pages/documentation/archetypes.md

 Approaching them in this way makes them easier to understand and to start to compare to each other.
 It also makes them easier to use as a departure point from which to effectively evolve to suit your particular context.

-{% include tip.html content="See the [wiki catalog](http://spine.wiki/archetypes.html) for the archetypes that have been created so far." %}
+{% include tip.html content="See the [catalogue](archetypes-catalogue) for the archetypes that have been mapped out so far." %}